A real agenda for working people: How to raise wages, protect workers’ rights, and fix our rigged economy

 - Reorient international economic policy away from trade deals.
 There are genuine challenges confronting the United States that need international cooperation.
 Cracking down on international tax havens and harmonizing policies to slow greenhouse gas emissions are just two obvious examples.
 Policymakers should spend their time and efforts on these challenges, not on the corporate-friendly distractions of traditional trade agreements.

-Raise top tax rates to invest in America and restore power to the bottom 90 percent
+Use policy to restrain the economic power of the top 1 percent and restore power to the bottom 90 percent

-The top 1 percent do not need tax cuts that increase their incentive to further rig the economy’s rules
+The top 1 percent—particularly CEOs and the finance sector—do not need tax cuts that increase their incentive to further rig the economy’s rules

 Progressive taxes take a larger share of income from high-income earners than from low-income earners.
 A range of progressive tax increases would provide needed financing for social insurance and safety net programs as well as public investments.
 They would also help ordinary workers and their families claim a fairer share of the economic pie.